 Dame Martina Milburn DCVO CBE, Group Chief Executive

-His Royal Highness The Prince of Wales has named His Highness the Aga Khan as Global Founding Patron of The Prince’s Trust’s work.
+His Majesty The King named His Highness the Aga Khan as Global Founding Patron of The Prince’s Trust’s work.
 His Highness the Aga Khan is the 49th hereditary Imam of the Shia Ismaili Muslims and founder and chairman of the Aga Khan Development Network, which today works in 30 countries around the world to improve the quality of life of tens of millions of people.
 As Global Founding Patron, His Highness will support the delivery of The Trust’s work in Australia, New Zealand, Canada, and through local partners in India, Jordan, Pakistan, Malta, Barbados and Greece.

 “The Trust is known for its excellent work with young people in the UK, and has a wealth of knowledge that can be useful to other organisations in other countries.
 The Global Ambassador Group will champion the work of this remarkable charity in new countries and, as Chair, I’m committing to helping The Trust across the globe.”